Welcome to the Haseley Family Pages!

 welcome any information you would like to share.
 Your photos and documents can be displayed and linked

 to ancestors.
-Send us your comments and suggestions by clicking the "contact us" button under "info".
+Send us your comments and suggestions by clicking the "contact us" button under "info" or using the "suggestion" tab found on each web page.